 Section 2210.105 requires that, except for an emergency meeting, the Association shall notify the Department not later than the 11th day before the date of a meeting of the Board of Directors or of the members of the Association, and, not later than the seventh day before the date of a meeting of the Board of Directors, post notice of the meeting on TWIA's and TDI's websites.
-Section 2210.105 requires, except for a closed meeting authorized by Subchapter D, Chapter 551, Government Code (Texas Open Meetings Act), a meeting of the Board of Directors or of the members of the Association to be open to the commissioner or the commissioner's designated representative and the public.
+Section 2210.105 requires, except for a closed meeting authorized by Subchapter D, Chapter 551, Government Code (Texas Open Meetings Act), a meeting of the

+Board of Directors or of the members of the Association to be open to the Commissioner or the Commissioner's designated representative and the public.
 Section 2210.105 requires that TWIA broadcast live on its Internet website, all meetings of the Board of Directors, other than closed meetings, and maintain on its Internet website an archive of meetings of the Board of Directors.
 A recording of a meeting must be maintained in the archive on the website up to the second anniversary of the broadcast.
 Section 2210.108 provides, except as specifically provided by Chapter 2210 or another law, TWIA is subject to Chapter 551 Texas Government Code, the Texas Open Meetings Act.

 The Association has met the requirements of the Texas Open Meetings Act by complying with posting requirements for meetings of the Board of Directors and its subcommittees.
 Pursuant to Chapter 2210.105, meetings are broadcast live and archived for later viewing on our website (www.twia.org).
-The final quarterly meeting of 2013 was held during this reporting period on December 10.
-The next scheduled meetings include:
+The following meetings were held during this reporting period:

+January 15, 2014

+January 27, 2014

+February 5, 2014

+February 17, 2014

+February 18, 2014

+February 21, 2014

-January 15, 2014 January 27, 2014 February 5, 2014 February 17, 2014 February 18, 2014 Nominating Committee Executive Committee Nominating Committee Executive Committee Quarterly Meeting
+Nominating Committee Stakeholder Committee Nominating Committee Executive Committee Quarterly Meeting Clearinghouse Workgroup